Skip to content

 Stuck Enroute

 Sometimes it happens that we submit a message towards the destination network, and we get no status back from that network.
-This is not suppose to happen, but there is no simple way to catch these messages as no states are expected until the message is either delivered or for some reason cannot be delivered.
+This is not supposed to happen, but there is no simple way to catch these messages as no states are expected until the message is either delivered or for some reason cannot be delivered.

 Out of Order Status